USDA-ARS-GBRU/q2_itsxpress/README.rst

 	git clone https://github.com/kweber1/ITSxpress-qiime2.git

 2. Install the project using pip.
+Make sure you install it in you qiime2.

 .. code-block:: bash

-	pip install .

-	pip install -e .
+	pip install itsxpressqiime2

-3. Open your qiime2 environment.
+3. In your qiime2 environment, refresh the plugins.

 .. code-block:: bash